yedmed/steganalysis_with_CNN_Yedroudj-Net/README.md

 Activation function and Batch_Normalization are used through all blocks

 ## Notes
-HOW TO CITE the this work:
+HOW TO CITE this work:

 [Mehdi Yedroudj, Frédéric Comby, and Marc Chaumont, " Yedrouj-Net: An efficient CNN for spatial steganalysis ", IEEE International Conference on Acoustics, Speech and Signal Processing, ICASSP'2018, 15–20 April 2018, Calgary, Alberta, Canada, 5 pages]